Ignatius Aphrem II: Suicide attack

+2026 Visit to India

+In February 2026, he conducted a 10-day apostolic visit to India, his first major visit to the country in several years.
+On 27 February 2026, he was received by Prime Minister Narendra Modi in New Delhi.
+During the meeting, the prime minister expressed that he was honored to meet the patriarch, and the two discussed the historical ties between the Syriac Orthodox Church and India, which date back to the early centuries of Christianity.

+A key focus of the discussions included the ongoing internal dispute within the Malankara church community in Kerala.
+Reports indicated that the patriarch and the prime minister held talks aimed at finding a lasting resolution to the conflict between the Jacobite and Orthodox factions.
+The Patriarch was accompanied by a high-level delegation, including Mor Baselios Joseph, the Catholicos of India, and other members of the Malankara Jacobite Syrian Christian Church episcopal synod.

 Support for Syria

 Speaking for a public television interview in New Jersey in 2013, Metropolitan Cyril Aphrem Karim opposed the possibility of United States airstrikes against Syria, citing his religious morals as well as the previous suffering of Syrians due to the events of the Syrian civil war.

 In 2016, Aphrem II claimed "Russia has given hope to the people of Syria," in support of the Russian military intervention in Syria during the Syrian Civil War.

-In April 2018, Ignatius Aphrem II, together with Greek Orthodox Patriarch John X of Antioch and Youssef Absi of the Melkite Greek Catholic Church issued a strong condemnation of the 2018 missile strikes against Syria.
+In April 2018, Ignatius Aphrem II, together with Greek Orthodox patriarch, John X of Antioch, and Youssef Absi of the Melkite Greek Catholic Church, issued a strong condemnation of the 2018 missile strikes against Syria.
 In their statement, they wrote that the bombings "were clear violations of the international laws and the UN Charter", and that the "unjust aggression encourages the terrorist organizations and gives them momentum to continue in their terrorism."
 The churches called on the United Nations Security Council and other churches in Syria to condemn the aggression, and saluted the Syrian Arab Armed Forces for protecting the country.

 Aphrem II has previously been vocal about lifting the international sanctions against Syria, including a New Year's address around 2022 in Austria.

-In the wake of the 2025 massacres of Syrian Alawites, Aphrem II issued a statement alongside John X of Antioch and Youssef Absi condemning the violence.
-In the statement, they wrote of the “dangerous escalation of violence, brutality, and killings, resulting in attacks on innocent civilians, including women and children." and called for a relaxation of conditions to further the stable transition of the country.
+In the wake of the 2025 massacres of Syrian Alawites, Aphrem II issued a statement alongside John X and Youssef Absi condemning the violence.
+In the statement, they wrote of the "dangerous escalation of violence, brutality, and killings, resulting in attacks on innocent civilians, including women and children" and called for a relaxation of conditions to further the stable transition of the country.